The Novel of Palestinian Disillusionment

 Rating: ★★★☆☆

 Author’s Note: I write everything in a conversational tone, so I doubt anybody reading this will notice much difference, but this review was originally a presentation.
-It is one of two I will give in Russell Berman’s wonderful Zionism and the Novel.
+It is one of two I gave in Russell Berman’s wonderful Zionism and the Novel.
 It was first written in iA Presenter.
 The title I have given the review here on the website was taken from our syllabus.
+For another artifact of my work in the class, check out my review of Waking Lions.

 Let’s begin